wcrasta/SWA-Scraper/README.md

 1. Add flags so that the user can further filter results (nonstop only, direct only).
 2. Add flight details to the notification system (flight numbers, flight times etc).
 3. Implement scraping for other websites, making use of nargs and choices attributes for a flag.
-4. Add code for multiple flights for a trip.
+4. Add code to SWA Scraper for multiple flights for a trip.
 5. Add automated testing.
+6. Add some sanity testing for the arguments (Is the number of passengers greater than 0, is the number of passengers below a given threshold, is the interval within a certain range etc).

 ## Instructions for contributing